-A fascinating feature of the nervous system is neuronal plasticity: the ability for neurons and their connections to be modified in response to an ever-changing external or internal environment.
+A fascinating feature of the nervous system is neuronal plasticity: the ability for neurons and their connections to be modified in response to specific patterns of activity in an everchanging external or internal environment.
 Alongside neuronal plasticity, the modulatory effects of neurochemicals provide additional flexibility in the response repertoire of neurons.
 In the mature mammalian brain, neuronal plasticity and modulation enables complex neural networks to remain dynamic and adaptive.

 Two key questions in modern neuroscience are: what are the mechanisms of neuronal plasticity, and how do neuronal plasticity and modulation contribute to behaviour?
-This module will look at these questions and explore examples of plasticity and modulation in defined neuronal systems, ranging from endocrine modulation of hypothalamic circuits in the context of sexual maturation and behaviour, to the plasticity of neurons in brain reward pathways and how this is hijacked by drugs of abuse.
-Contemporary as well as traditional research methods for investigating neuronal plasticity and modulation will be considered, including opto- and chemogenetic approaches, imaging and electrophysiology.
+This module will focus on both of these questions, and will explore examples of plasticity and modulation in defined neuronal systems, ranging from endocrine modulation of hypothalamic circuits in the context of sexual maturation and behaviour, to the plasticity of neurons in brain reward pathways and how this is hijacked by drugs of abuse, and the neuronal plasticity in sensory, motor and cognitive networks.
+Contemporary as well as traditional research methods for investigating neuronal plasticity and modulation will be considered. includina optoand chemogenetic approaches, imaging and electrophysiology.
+The first lecture will include an introduction to different forms of cellular and synaptic plasticity and modulation.